saffronjam/thesis/usability analysis/for-participants.md

 kubectl delete vm my-vm
 ```

+### Questions
+After you have finished the tasks, reflect on the experience.
+You may use the following questions as a guide, but feel free to add comparisons with other VM management systems you have used.

+1. How intuitive was the process of creating and deleting a VM?
+2. How straightforward was it to access the VM using SSH and VNC?
+3. Describe, if any, the issues you encountered during the task.
+Were the issues related to KubeVirt, documentation, or other?

 ## Maintenance (Task 2/3)
 The second task is related to maintenance, where you will create a snapshot of a VM and then restore it.
 You will also perform a live migration on a VM to move it from one node to another without shutting it down.
-For this task, you can use a VM with a containerDisk since the task is not related to persistent storage.

-Both snapshots and live migrations are treated as a resource by KubeVirt, meaning that the operation will take place in the background after a VirtualMachineSnapshot resource or a LiveMigration resource is created.
+Both snapshots and live migrations are treated as a resource by KubeVirt, meaning that the operation will take place in the background after a VirtualMachineSnapshot resource or a VirtalMachineInstanceMigration resource is created.
 See the References section for more information.

 A live migration resource in KubeVirt does not move resources itself and instead uses the Kubernetes scheduler to decide where to place the VM.
 This means that a LiveMigration resource only tells the scheduler that the VM can be moved but not where to move it.
 See the References section for more information.
-The Kubernetes scheduler is sophistiacted and support a wide range of scheduling strataegies, but for this task we can force a move between node by using the `spec.template.spec.nodeSelector` in the VM and editing the labels of the worker nodes in the cluster.
+The Kubernetes scheduler is sophistiacted and support a wide range of scheduling strataegies, but for this task we can force a move between two nodes by using the `spec.template.spec.nodeSelector` in the VM and editing the labels of the worker nodes in the cluster.
 To not interfere with other participants, you should create a unique label for you.

 A snapshot in KubeVirt works similarly to a snapshot in other VM management systems, where it captures the state of the VM at a specific point in time.
 However, the snapshot uses Kubernetes VolumeSnapshot, which is a Kubernetes API for taking snapshots of PersistentVolumes.
 This means that a VM with a containerDisk *cannot* be snapshotted.
 Instead, you should use a VM with a DataVolume.
 See the References section for more information.

 ### Live Migration Manifests
 The following is a minimal manifest for creating a VM that runs on a node with label `name: worker-1`.
 The credentials for the Cirros image are user **cirros** and password **gocubsgo**.

+**my-vm.yml**
 ```yaml
 apiVersion: kubevirt.io/v1
 kind: VirtualMachine